The focus this year was on Process Safety Management (PSM).

 Each year, one of the five causes is highlighted to raise awareness of the cause and how to prevent associated risks.
 This year the focus is on process safety management.

-Ahead of the Steel Safety Day, worldsteel has requested all its members and the wider steel industry to carry out an extensive safety audit.
+Ahead of the Steel Safety Day, worldsteel requests all its members and the wider steel industry to carry out an extensive safety audit.

 The five most common causes of safety incidents and preventative measures have been identified as follows: